Waldorf=Astoria New York

 Hilton Worldwide Holdings Incorporated sold the historic Waldorf=Astoria hotel property in New York to Anbang Insurance Group Company of China for $1.95 billion — or approximately $1.4 million per room — in February of 2015.

-To put that sale price in further context, Conrad Hilton reportedly acquired the iconic flagship hotel of Hilton Worldwide in 1949 for $3 million — an amount which would only purchase two rooms in the hotel today.
+To put that sale price in further context, Conrad Hilton reportedly acquired the iconic flagship hotel of Hilton Worldwide in 1949 for $3 million — an amount which would only purchase two rooms in the hotel property in June of 2016.

-Hilton Worldwide will continue to operate the Waldorf=Astoria hotel property under a management contract for a duration of 100 years, which began upon the closing of the sale — but according to this article written by Hui-Yong Yu for Bloomberg, there will be significantly fewer rooms available, as the hotel is scheduled to close sometime during the spring of 2017 so that most of the greater than 1,400 rooms can be renovated and converted to luxury condominiums.
+Hilton Worldwide will continue to operate the Waldorf=Astoria hotel property under a management contract for a duration of 100 years, which began upon the closing of the sale — but significantly fewer rooms will be available, as the hotel property closed in March of 2017 so that many of the greater than 1,400 rooms can be renovated and converted to luxury condominiums.

-The luxury hotel property may not open again to the public until as late as the year 2020, with only 300 to 500 rooms to remain available for the purpose of being occupied by hotel guests.
+The luxury hotel property was not forecast to open again to the public until as late as the year 2020, with only 300 to 500 rooms to remain available for the purpose of being occupied by guests of the hotel property.
+Reservations are now supposedly being accepted once again for guests to stay at Waldorf Astoria New York as soon as September of 2025…

 “I would not be surprised to see the rate of the redemption of Hilton HHonors frequent guest loyalty program points increased as a result of the sale and renovations.
 Hopefully that will not happen.”

-That is what I wrote in this article back on Wednesday, October 8, 2014 when news of the sale was first announced — and I am thinking that that could an understatement now that only approximately a third of the rooms in the storied hotel property will be used for the purpose of a hotel…
+That is what I wrote in this article back on Wednesday, October 8, 2014 when news of the sale was first announced.
+I thought then that that could an understatement now that only approximately a third of the rooms in the storied hotel property will be used for the purpose of a hotel — as well as the maximum limit of points for a standard room rate per night was recently quietly increased to 200,000 Hilton Honors points per night…

 1. I would say it is a smart move.